Today's Articles

 *Anne Moody was born on this date in 1940.
 She was a Black writer.

-From Wilkinson County, Mississippi.
+Moody is from Wilkinson County, Mississippi.
 She is the daughter of Fred and Elmire Moody and the oldest of nine children.
 Moody felt the pains of racism at an early age.
-She had to clean houses as a child to help her family to afford food and clothing.
+As a child, she had to clean houses to help her family afford food and clothing.
 She attended segregated schools, where she received good grades.
 After graduating high school, Moody received a basketball scholarship to Natchez Junior College in 1961.

 It was there that she became involved in the Congress of Racial Equality (CORE), SNCC (Student Non-Violent Coordinating Committee), and the National Association for the Advancement of Colored People (NAACP).
 She finished at Tougaloo College, receiving a Bachelor of Science degree in 1964.